 Excellent.
 Nursery and Pre-Prep start at 8.45am-3.30pm, with after-school care and activities available until 6pm for an additional fee.
 The main school day starts at 8.25am-5.20pm (juniors) and 6pm (seniors), but again supper and after school activities are available until after 6.30pm.
 Flexi-boarding is popular; kids can book in for as many nights as they like and weekly boarding is also offered.
 There’s no Saturday school here – St Andrew’s prides itself on its family-friendly ethos, so you can have your little darlings back all weekend.

 Lots of my friends send their children here, and they love the upbeat, ‘can-do’ feel about St Andrew’s.
 Something the ISI Report picked up on too.
 It raved about the results, pastoral care and teaching.
 The head and staff get lots of good press, the outdoorsy nature of the school goes down very well and the school meals get a big tick.
 Bye-bye tapioca puds, hello cosmopolitan buffet with salad bar and exotic fruit.
 Even Squash and Bs (biscuits) are now carrot sticks and hummus.

 THE MUDDY VERDICT:

 Good for: Well-rounded kids.
 The vibe is warm and friendly, but academically strong – not an easy mix to pull off.
 The superior sport, music and drama facilities are impressive and all children get to participate fully.
-Good flexible after-school care in mind is particularly helpful for busy working parents.
+Good flexible after-school care is particularly helpful for working parents.

 Not for: Those who require full-boarding, a town location, a larger school cohort, or parents who prefer a more ‘starchy’ approach to schooling.